ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 <p style="font-size:0.6em; color:gray">Cells might contain code executed (through the kernel) or markdown formatted text (including [LaTeX](https://www.latex-project.org/)) to embed the description of the work process next to the code.</p>

 ---
+@title[Command Line]
+### Compared to Command Line

+The [command line](https://en.wikipedia.org/wiki/Command-line_interface) does not include notes.
+In Jupyter Notebooks you can also go back and delete or change code or text as you go, which you cannot do using the command line.
+<p style="font-size:0.6em; color:gray">Notebooks present markdown and visualisations inline - meaning you can see the both at the same time and the parts that aren't code do not interfere with the code.
+It results in a highly flexibly but user-friendly environment that can perform complicated tasks very quickly.</p>

+<p style="font-size:0.6em; color:gray">Jupyter Notebooks are saved as a JSON (JavaScript Object Notation) file with an **.ipynb** extension.</p>